sonovice/flowscore/README.md

 - Client: The client application is accessed by musicians on their devices via a browser.
 It offers various settings and the display of musical scores.

 ## 🏎 Run server
-To run the server, simply execute the previously built `FlowScoreApp`.
+To run the server, simply download and execute the binary file for your operating system from the [Releases](https://github.com/sonovice/flowscore/releases) page.
+The server will start on port 8765 by default.

 For now the CLI options are restricted to selecting a custom port:
 ```
 $ ./FlowScoreApp
-FlowScore server v1.0.0 with UI v1.0.0
+FlowScore server v1.0.0
-    Usage: ./FlowScoreApp [OPTIONS]
+    Usage: ./FlowScore [OPTIONS]
     Options:
      --port      Set custom port number.
 Default is 8765.
 ```